sshastry/queenslogic/readme.md

 ^CInterrupted.
 ```

 i.e. ghci hangs and we had to ctrl-c out of it.
-Let's make very explicit the operations of the list monad:
+Let's make very explicit the operations of list as MonadPlus:

 ```haskell
 odds :: [Integer]